bbarker505/ddrp_v3/README.md

 server.
 The program can also be run on a Windows system but parallel processing capabilities will be limited.
-The [user manual](https://github.com/bbarker505/ddrp_v3/blob/main/manual/DDRP_user_guide_and_platform_requirements_V5.doc) (Coop and Barker 2024) “DDRP_user_guide_and_platform_requirements_V5.doc” is the only instruction document that is currently available The instruction manual provides information on program requirements, input data, input options, examples of command line arguments, types of output files, and run times.
+The [user manual](https://github.com/bbarker505/ddrp_v3/blob/main/manual/DDRP_user_guide_and_platform_requirements_V5.doc) (Coop and Barker 2024) for DDRP_v2.R is currently the only instruction document available (new version in progress).
+The instruction manual provides information on program requirements, input data, input options, examples of command line arguments, types of output files, and run times.